-- A first aid log or accident record will be completed by the relevant member of staff on the same day or as soon as possible after an incident resulting in an injury.
-As much detail as possible should be supplied when recording. - A copy of the first aid or accident record will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979.
+- A first aid or accident record will be completed by the relevant member of staff on the same day or as soon as possible after an incident resulting in an injury.
+As much detail as possible should be supplied when recording. - For accidents involving pupils, a copy of the accident report form will also be added to the pupil's educational record by the school office staff. - A copy of the first aid or accident record will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979.